 Exams 50%

 Lab Reports 30%

-Group Experiment 10%

-Design Project 10%
+Group Project (Experiment & Presentation) 10%

-Course credit from 10%
+Course credit from experiment earnings 10%

-experiment earnings

-- Exams are equally weighted and the lowest exam score is dropped. - Lab reports are equally weighted and the lowest lab report score is dropped. - Lab "earnings" are also equally weighted and the lowest score is dropped. - Late submission of lab reports will not be accepted. - Reading assignments do not require submission.
-However, students should finish the assignments before due time. - No "make-up" labs will be assigned or accepted except for cases of a severe documented illness or bereavement as noted above. - No make-up exams will be given, but as noted above students can drop one of the three exam scores.
+- Exams are equally weighted. - Lab reports are equally weighted and the lowest lab report score is dropped. - Experiment "earnings" are equally weighted and the lowest score is dropped. - Lab reports are to be submitted through blackboard. - Late submission of reports will not be accepted. - Reading assignments do not require submission.
+However, students should finish the assignments before due time. - No "make-up" labs will be assigned or accepted except for cases of a severe documented illness or bereavement as noted above. - No "make-up" exams will be given, but as noted above students can drop one of the three exam scores.